Irish webinar

-The Friends of the National Archives-Southeast Region will be hosting a webinar this Monday, December 12th at 7pm.
-The topic will be “Searching the NARA Website” and the webinar will be hosted by Mary Evelyn Tomlin, who works in Public Programs of the National Archives of Atlanta.
+The Friends of the National Archives-Southeast Region will be hosting a monthly webinar this Monday, March 12th at 7pm.
+The topic will be “Using U.S. Federal Records to locate the Townland of Your Irish Ancestors.”

 by Aspasia Luster